bbolli/tumblr-utils/tumblr_backup.md

 Tumblr saves most image files without extension.
 This probably saves a few million bytes in their database. `tumblr_backup` restores the image extensions.
 If an image is already backed up, it is not downloaded again.
+If an image is re-uploaded/edited, the old image is kept in the backup, but no post links to it.

 In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally.
+Note that posts that are edited after being backed up are not backed up again with this option.

 In XML backup mode, the original XML source returned by the Tumblr API is saved under the `xml/` folder in addition to the HTML format.